Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/README.md

 ## Course Description

-Learn how and why we persist data for later you in mobile development.
-We will cover the various options for saving data locally in iOS.
+This courses covers how and why to persist data in mobile development.
+We will learn the various options for saving data locally in iOS including Core Data, Realm, NSCoder, UserDefaults, and Keychain.
+Understand best practices in storing and retrieving sensitive data and how to work with the iOS file system.

 ## Course Specifics